mitranim/atril/src-docs/html/quickstart.md

 There are three steps to creating an `atril` component.
 1. Give it logic.
 In ES5, any function.
 In ES6, a class.
-2. Give it an HTML template.
+2. Give it an HTML view.
 3. Include it on the page.

 This applies equally to `Component`, `Attribute`, and `Mold`.